What age do kids start preschool? Should your little one attend preschool? How much does it cost to send them to an early childhood program?

 There are many benefits to sending children to an early childhood program before they enter kindergarten.
-Unfortunately, there are some common misconceptions about preschool that have prevented all parents from realizing this and ensuring their children are enrolled in a quality program.
+Yet there are some common misconceptions about preschool, too

 “People commonly assume that it’s just day care or babysitting, and really it’s not,” says Shawness Woods-Zende, a former quality improvement consultant at United Way for Southeastern Michigan.
 She says that being in groups and socializing while in preschool “contributes to (a child’s) brain development.”